Code-Institute-Submissions/miloszmisiek-ci-p3-personal.budget/README.md

 All various test results are presented in separate [TESTING](TESTING.md) file.

 # Deployment
-## Using Heroku to deploy the project.
+## Using Heroku to deploy the project
 This project was deployed using [Heroku](https://dashboard.heroku.com/) using following steps:
 1. Click on *New* in top-right corner and then *Create New App*.